neondatabase/website/content/guides/feature-flags-sveltekit.md

 - [Managing Feature Flags in Serverless Postgres](#managing-feature-flags-in-serverless-postgres)
 - [Dynamic Feature Flag Integration for Testing Fast Payment Methods](#dynamic-feature-flag-integration-for-testing-fast-payment-methods)

-## Provisioning a Serverless Postgres powered by Neon
+## Provisioning a Postgres database powered by Neon

 Using Serverless Postgres database powered by Neon helps you scale down to zero.
 With Neon, you only have to pay for what you use.